yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 Now that there are classes, it is also necessary to distinguish _function calls_ from _method calls_.
 Most of that distinction could be achieved by adding some flags like `abstract` and `methodOf(ClassX)` to methods.
-However, to signal to Stainless that a method is overriding another one, they need to have same symbol, which had to be ensured on the Scala side of the pipeline.
+However, to signal to Stainless that a method is overriding another one, they need to have the same symbol, which had to be ensured on the Scala side of the pipeline.

 The challenge of method calls is to resolve the receiver instance they are